chadananda/ocean-site-content/output/centenary/canada-should-prepare-great-war-coming-says-apostle-peace.md

 ---

-# Canada Should Prepare For Great War Coming, Says Apostle of Peace
+# Canada Should Prepare For Great War Coming, Says Apostle of Peace {.title}

 The Montreal Daily Star
 September 11, 1912
 Montreal, QC
+{.noid}